 - 1. Alleys.
 If the site is served by an alley, access for motor vehicles must be from the alley, not from a street frontage. - 2.
 Parking areas in the front setback.
 Parking areas may not be located in the front setback. - 3.
 Vehicle areas between the porch and the street.
 Vehicle areas may not be located between the building's porch or porches and an adjacent street. - 4.
 Attached garages.
 When parking is provided in a garage attached to the primary structure, and garage doors face a street, the following standards must be met: - a.
-The garage must not be more than 40 percent of the length of the street-facing façade or 12 feet long, whichever is greater; - b.
+The garage must not be more than 40 percent of the length of the street-facing facade or 12 feet long, whichever is greater; - b.
 The front of the garage can be no closer to the front lot line than the front facade of the house; - c.
 Garage doors may be no more than 75 square feet in area; and - d.
 There may be no more than two individual garage doors. - 5.
 Driveways.
 Driveways for attached houses must meet the following.
-See Figures 218-1 and 218-2 for examples of driveways that meet the standard. - a.
-Driveways may be paired so that there is a single curb-cut providing access to two attached houses.
+See Figures 218-1 and 218-2 for examples of driveways that meet the standard. - Driveways may be paired so that there is a single curb-cut providing access to two attached houses.
 The maximum width allowed for the paired driveway is 18 feet; and - b.
 There must be at least 18 feet between single or paired driveways.
 Distance between driveways is measured along the front property line. - G. Foundation material.
 Plain concrete block or plain concrete may be used as foundation material if the foundation material is not revealed more than 3 feet above the finished grade level adjacent to the foundation wall. - H. Exterior finish materials.
-The standards of this subsection must be met on all building facades: - 1.
-Plain concrete block, plain concrete, corrugated metal, plywood and sheet pressboard are not allowed as exterior finish material.
-Composite boards
+The standards of this subsection must be met on all building facades.

-- manufactured from wood or other products, such as hardboard or hardplank, may be used when the board product is less than 6 inches wide. - 2.
-Where wood products are used for siding, the siding must be shingles, or horizontal siding, not shakes. - 3.
-Where horizontal siding is used, it must be shiplap or clapboard siding composed of boards with a reveal of 3 to 6 inches, or vinyl or aluminum siding that is in a clapboard or shiplap pattern where the boards in the pattern are 6 inches or less in width.
+- Plain concrete block, plain concrete, corrugated metal, plywood, composite materials manufactured from wood or other products, and sheet pressboard may not be used as exterior finish material. - 2.
+Composite boards manufactured from wood or other products, such as hardboard or hardplank, may be used when the board product is less than 6 inches wide. - 3.
+Where wood products are used for siding, the siding must be shingles, or horizontal siding, not shakes. - 4.
+Where horizontal siding is used, it must be shiplap or clapboard siding composed of boards with a reveal of 6 inches or less, or vinyl or aluminum siding that is in a clapboard or shiplap pattern where the boards in the pattern are 6 inches or less in width. - 5.
+Siding material may not cover required window and door trim.